Kimora Lee Simmons: Television

 Simmons has worked in television as a host, actress, reality star and producer.
 She was one of three hosts on the music and pop-culture weekly TV series, One World Music Beat, which aired in syndication from 1998-2001.
 Simmons also contributed to the VH1 projects Uncut New York Fashion Week and Party Fabulous.
 In 2003, Simmons appeared alongside Tyra Banks as a judge on season one of America's Next Top Model.

 In 2007, Kimora: Life in the Fab Lane premiered on the Style Network.
 The reality series follows Simmons's daily life as she navigates the roles of business woman and mother.
 Kimora: Life in the Fab Lane aired from 2007-2011.
 In addition to starring in the series, Simmons produced four episodes of the show's inaugural season and executive produced ten episodes between 2009-2010.
 In 2013, The Style Network debuted Kimora: House of Fab.
 Unlike Kimora: Life in the Fab Lane, which showcases scenes from both Simmons's professional and personal lives, this second reality series focuses solely on Simmons's professional life as the Creative Director of online fashion company, JustFab.
 Kimora: House of Fab ran for one season with Simmons starring in and executive producing on each of the series's eight episodes.
+In 2025, a reboot titled "Kimora: Back in the Fab Lane" premiered on the Bravo Network.

 Simmons received a Tony Award in 2003 for her work as a producer on Def Poetry Jam on Broadway.

 Other media

 Simmons is the author of the book Fabulosity: What It Is & How to Get It, which was published by Harper Entertainment in 2006.
 The female empowerment lifestyle manual received favorable reviews from such publications as the Washington Post and Boston Globe.

 In 2006, Simmons joined the long list of celebrities from the fields of sports, media and entertainment who have donned milk mustaches for the Got Milk? campaign.

 In February 2008, Mattel released the Kimora Lee Simmons Barbie Doll.
 Dressed in a faux chinchilla floor-length coat and hot pink thigh-high boots, mini skirt and peplum top, the doll was created under the direction Simmons to epitomize the brand identity she has cultivated across her life's many endeavors.

 Simmons has appeared in multiple roles in television and films including Beauty Shop, Brown Sugar, and Waist Deep.
 She has also appeared in music videos for Ginuwine, Usher ("Nice and Slow"), and Rich Gang ("Tap Out").
-Simmons has been a cohost of Sony Television's sydicated talk show Life & Style.
+In the early 2000s, Simmons was a cohost of Sony Television's sydicated talk show Life & Style.